jdevfullstack-tutorials/frontend-backend-fullstack/README.md

 can claim that he is a Full Stack developer, much like Mark Zuckerberg when he built his Facebook in the early days of this platform.

+---
+So the next time you encounter these terms you would not be in awe just like when you don't have the idea yet.
+They are just programmers (with, of course, different focus) in the end.